systemhalted/systemhalted.github.io/_posts/2020-01-20-intelligence-ai-vedanta.md

 ### Intelligence - What is it?

+Meriam-Webster dictionary defines **intelligence** as

+> (1) the ability
-Meriam-Webster dictionary defines **intelligence** as \"(1) the ability to learn or understand or to deal with new or trying situations, (2) the ability to apply knowledge to manipulate one's environment or to think abstractly as measured by objective criteria (such as tests).\" In my view, (2) definition is very close to the meaning of Intelligence and many psychologists agree[^1] [^2].
+to learn or understand or to deal with new or trying situations, (2) the ability to apply knowledge to manipulate one's environment or to think abstractly as measured by objective criteria (such as tests).

+In my view, (2) definition is very close to the meaning of Intelligence and many psychologists agree[^1] [^2].

 Hence, something to be considereed intelligent, it must have: